The Least-Awful Rooftop Bars In LAWhen you absolutely have to be on a rooftop in LA, make it one of these.

 Trying to find a restaurant that pleases everyone is difficult, even if that “everyone” just means you and your many whims and fancies.
 Head to the Ace Hotel.
 They’ve got a massive industrial rooftop space that’s got the best of every world imaginable, including a full bar, cozy outdoor fire pits, a pool area, and tons of tables to spread out on.
 Just know that it can certainly get crowded on the weekends.

-Up on the top of The Beverly Hilton hotel is where you’ll find Sant’olina – a new Mediterranean bar and restaurant offering spectacular views of the Los Angeles skyline.
+Up on the top of The Beverly Hilton is where you’ll find Sant’olina—a Mediterranean bar and restaurant offering spectacular views of the Los Angeles skyline.
 From the floral blue tablecloths to the floor-to-ceiling windows, the patio here reminds us of a fancy country club cabana, except without the wafting scent of sunscreen or stray tennis balls.
 Instead, you’ll find shareable dishes like phyllo-baked halloumi, bright-red beet muhammara, and grilled za’atar chicken served with preserved lemons and fattoush salad, all served from a vantage point you probably haven’t experienced since you last rode Disneyland’s Soarin’ Over California ride.